zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 * Critter locations for the [To All the Squirrels Hidden Til Now](https://www.wowhead.com/achievement=16729/to-all-the-squirrels-hidden-til-now) achievement.
 * Hemet Nesingwary Jr. locations for the [The Disgruntled Hunter](https://www.wowhead.com/achievement=16542/the-disgruntled-hunter) achievement.
 * Bird locations for the [That's Pretty Neat!](https://www.wowhead.com/achievement=16446/thats-pretty-neat) achievement.
+* Legendary character locations for the [A Legendary Album](https://www.wowhead.com/achievement=16570/a-legendary-album) achievement.
 * Profession-specific treasure locations which grant knowledge for your crafting specializations.

 ### Waking Shores